The 4 Foolproof Steps to Improving Learning and Development In Your Workplace

 Ask yourself: What jobs within your organisation are likely to be automated?
 What skills in your industry are becoming more prevalent?
 What kind of jobs do you predict your organisation will need in future, lacking them now?
 Creating a database of all employees and their existing competencies which can be aligned with skills you expect you will need in future will uncover the gaps in skills you need.

-It’s not a step you want to skip; by 2022, at least54% of workerswill need to update their current skills or learn entirely new ones.
+It’s not a step you want to skip; at least 54% of workers will need to update their current skills or learn entirely new ones in the future.
 In light of this information, a skills gaps analysis gives insights at both an individual and organisational level, allowing HR to devote resources to those skills that require the most attention and enhancing recruitment and strategic workforce planning by ensuring the right skills are in the right place and bolsters individual productivity.

 Another reason to identify skills gaps is you don’t want employees learning purely for the sake learning.
 If that were the case, all employees could learn jiujitsu and call it learning and development.
 The purpose of identifying gaps in capabilities is so new knowledge and attitudes that are relevant for a future course of action are acquired.
 It’s then important to identify the learning goals you’re striving to achieve.